CargoFlex from Voith Turbo: European rollout draws closer.

 What are the current technical challenges for you and your team in achieving the EU approval for CargoFlex?

 The requirements imposed on a Scharfenberg coupler in freight transport are very different from those in passenger transport.
 The couplers must be much simpler, but also more robust.
 We are dealing with higher force requirements.
-To this end, we needed to increase the coupler strength from 200 to 300 kN.
+To this end, we needed to increase the fatigue strength from 200 to 300 kN.

 Digital automatic couplers working on the Scharfenberg principle have already been in use in passenger trains for many decades.
 However, the technology has not been used so far for freight transport.
 How do the two applications differ?